15 Jun How Much Xanax Does It Take to Get High?

 Xanax and Prescription Drug Abuse

 Selective serotonin reuptake inhibitors or SSRIs are also prescribed for anxiety-related disorders, but typically take up to 4 to 6 weeks before they begin working.
-Xanax is prescribed as a short-term fix since it effect takes place rather quickly.
+Xanax is prescribed as a short-term fix since its effect takes place rather quickly.

 Xanax is not meant for recreational use and yet, with the growing statistics directly linked to prescription drug abuse, it’s not entirely uncommon for it to be used in this way.
 Many people do not automatically associate Xanax with illicit drug use, since it is one of the most commonly prescribed drugs, but chemical dependency of any kind, prescription or not, can lead to addiction.

 An article in SELF magazine in 2014 reported on the dangerous rise of Xanax users, especially among women.
-It included data from the Substance Abuse and Mental Health Services Administration, which revealed an estimated 14.7 percent of Americans between ages 21 and 34 have taken benzodiazepines without a prescription.
+It included data from the Substance Abuse and Mental Health Services Administration, which revealed an estimated 14.7 percent of Americans between ages 21 and 34 have taken benzodiazepines drugs without a prescription.
 It also reported, from 2004 to 2011, ER visits from Xanax abusers jumped an alarming 172 percent.

 In addition, according to the National Institute on Drug Abuse, Xanax in the top three types of prescription medications abused, which are: opioids, stimulants, and central nervous system depressants.
 Approximately 52 million Americans have used prescription drugs for nonmedical reasons.